azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 #### Flow: inferring types across module boundaries

 [Flow][flow] used to infer types across module boundaries.
-So for instance, code like this used to be allowed:
+So code like this used to be allowed:

 ```ts
 export const foo = Math.random();